rjust/defects4j/framework/bug-mining/README.md

 ```

 **TODO: Augment the promote script: 1) reinvoke get-metadata.pl for all bugs for
-which the patch was manually minimized and 2) store the issue tracker IDs in
+which the patch was manually minimized.**
-Defects4J: add issue-tracker ID and URL as two new columns to the commit-db**

 Note: Make sure to specify the `-b` option as the default is to promote all
 bugs!